 'True.
 I do but I was trying to be courteous.'

+Virginia laughed.
+'You are spicy!'
+She said fervently then paused.
 'Sometimes it does.'
-Virginia said.
-'I've been called insensitive.'
+She said calmly.
+'I've been called insensitive, among other things.'
 Virginia smiled to herself.
-She heard 'ice queen' somewhere within Beverly.
+She heard 'ice queen' somewhere within Beverly and smiled.

 'That doesn't bother you?'

-'No. It isn't always meant to be an insult.
-Sometimes I'm just oblivious and other times I appear to be insensitive compared to most women.
-There are often times where I tend to be literal and logical versus…' She searched for the right word.
+'Does 'ice queen' bother you?'
+She instantly felt an acrimonious surge from Beverly, then continued.
+'No. It doesn't bother me.
+It isn't always meant to be an insult.
+Sometimes, I become oblivious when I try to block everyone else out.
+Other times, I appear to be insensitive compared to most women.
+I tend to be literal and logical versus…' She searched for the right word.
 'Emotional.
 I believe there is very little need for emotions in my line of work.
-Emotions tend to complicate situations and being a woman, I don't particularly care for being stereotyped.'
+Emotions tend to complicate situations and being a woman, I don't particularly care to be stereotyped.'
 Virginia paused again.
 'So, when was your first time?'

 'What?'
 Beverly exclaimed, her jaw dropped and her eyes wide.

 Beverly swallowed as she closed her mouth, thankful no one walked by her office at that moment.
 She thought about her most recent encounter and her anxiety level began to rise.
-'It was several months ago.'
+'It was some time ago.'

 Virginia felt hesitation, excitement, curiosity, pleasure, shock, sadness, fear, and regret from Beverly all at once.
 The rush of so many emotions would take some time to sort through but one thing stood out whether Beverly wanted it to or not: Jean-Luc.
 She didn't even consciously think of his name but it was still there.
 'Jean-Luc.
 Is that who was with you and Deanna this morning?'
 Virginia asked.